 A complete neurological examination is often necessary.
-This should test the muscle weakness and sensory weakness.
-In order to detect the muscle weakness in small toe muscles, the patient can be asked to walk on tiptoe.
+This should test muscle weakness and sensory weakness.
+In order to detect muscle weakness in small toe muscles, the patient can be asked to walk on tiptoe.
 The strength of muscle can also be tested by comparing the strength to that of the clinician.
 There may be dermatomal sensory loss suggesting the respective nerve root involvement.
 The reflexes may be exaggerated or sometimes maybe even absent.

-There are many neurologic examination maneuvers described in relation to intervertebral disc herniation such as Braggart sign, flip sign, Lasegue rebound sign, Lasegue differential sign, Mendel Bechterew sign, Deyerle sign both legs or Milgram test, and well leg or Fajersztajin test.
+There are many neurologic examination maneuvers described in relation to intervertebral disc herniation such as the Braggart sign, flip the sign, Lasegue rebound sign, Lasegue differential sign, Mendel Bechterew sign, Deyerle sign both legs or Milgram test, and well leg or Fajersztajin test.
 However, all these are based on testing the sciatic nerve root tension by using the same principles in the straight leg raising test.
 These tests are used for specific situations to detect subtle differences.

 Nearly almost all of them depend on the pain radiating down the leg and if it occurs above the knee it is assumed to be due to a neuronal compressive lesion and if the pain goes below the knee, it is considered to be due to the compression of the sciatic nerve root.
 For lumbar disc herniation detection, the most sensitive test is considered to be radiating pain occurring down the leg due to provocation.

-However, if the angle is just 30 – 70ᵒ degrees, it is suggestive of lumbar intervertebral disc herniation at the L4 to S1 nerve root levels.
-If the angle of hip flexion without pain is less than 30 degrees, it usually indicates some other causes such as tumor of the gluteal region, gluteal abscess, spondylolisthesis, disc extrusion, and protrusion, malingering patient and acute inflammation of the dura mater.
+However, if the angle is just 30 -70? degrees, it is suggestive of lumbar intervertebral disc herniation at the L4 to S1 nerve root levels.
+If the angle of hip flexion without pain is less than 30 degrees, it usually indicates some other causes such as tumor of the gluteal region, gluteal abscess, spondylolisthesis, disc extrusion, and protrusion, malingering patient, and acute inflammation of the dura mater.
 If pain with hip flexion occurs at more than 70 degrees, it may be due to tightness of the muscles such as gluteus maximus and hamstrings, tightness of the capsule of the hip joint, or pathology of sacroiliac or hip joints.

 The reverse straight leg raising test or hip extension test can be used to test higher lumbar lesions by stretching the nerve roots of the femoral nerve which is similar to the straight leg raising test.
 In the cervical spine, in order to detect stenosis of the foramina, the Spurling test is done and is not specific to cervical intervertebral disc herniation or tension of the nerve roots.
-The Kemp test is the analogous test in the lumbar region to detect the foraminal stenosis.
+The Kemp test is the analogous test in the lumbar region to detect foraminal stenosis.
 Complications due to the disc herniation include careful examination of the hip region, digital rectal examination, and urogenital examination is needed.

 For the diagnosis of intervertebral disc herniation, diagnostic tests such as Magnetic resonance imaging (MRI), Computed tomography (CT), myelography, and plain radiography can be used either alone or in combination with other imaging modalities.
-Objective detection of disc herniation is important because only after such finding the surgical intervention is even considered.
-Serum biochemical tests such as prostate-specific antigen (PSA) level, Alkaline phosphatize value, erythrocyte sedimentation rate (ESR), urine analysis for Bence Jones protein, serum glucose level and serum protein electrophoresis may also be needed in specific circumstances guided by history.
+Objective detection of disc herniation is important because only after such a finding the surgical intervention is even considered.
+Serum biochemical tests such as prostate-specific antigen (PSA) level, Alkaline phosphatize value, erythrocyte sedimentation rate (ESR), urine analysis for Bence Jones protein, serum glucose level, and serum protein electrophoresis may also be needed in specific circumstances guided by history.

 MRI is considered the best imaging modality in patients with history and physical examination findings suggestive of lumbar disc herniation associated with radiculopathy according to North American Spinal Society guidelines in 2014.
 The anatomy of the herniated nucleus pulposus and its associated relationships with soft tissue in the adjacent areas can be delineated exquisitely by MRI in cervical, thoracic, and lumbosacral areas.
 Beyond the confines of the annulus, the herniated nucleus can be seen as a focal, asymmetric disc material protrusion on MRI.